WHAT TO BRING

 Breakfast and dinner are formal meals.
 You will be shown how these are conducted before sesshin begins.
-Until you have memorized the meal chants, be sure to take a chant card to your place as you enter the dining area.
-Keep to your practice while eating.
+Until you have memorized the meal chants, be sure to take a chant card to your place as you enter the dining area (you may also want to familiarize yourself with the meal chants before coming to sesshin.
+See the "Meal Chants" section of the pdf Keep to your practice while eating.
 Do not look about the room, etc.

 A system of bells, drum, umpan and mok-tok are used to signal events during sesshin.
 The mok-tok is a wake-up or warning signal.
 Three strikes on the big bell indicates that a formal round of zazen is about to begin and that you should be in or headed to the zendo.
 The drum begins and ends a work period or signals the start of teisho.
 The umpan signals mealtime.
 You do not need to concern yourself with the clock time, and no one but those in oversight positions may wear a watch.

 During sesshin the gaze should be lowered.
 Do not be making eye contact or looking around.
 While walking about keep the hands close to the body, preferably in a kinhin position (clasped at the sternum).
 Do not just let the arms hang at your side or swing them.
 Be mindful of your footfall, particularly during yaza (informal night sitting after formal rounds) and as you leave and enter the zendo during formal rounds (after your dokusan, for example).
 Be attentive to your motions, and do not rush about.
 Do not loiter, but do zazen or rest or do kinhin during the rest periods.